 It is best to use a video lecture series for primary instruction in history, with books and articles supplementing the lectures.
 Ron Paul Homeschool has two Western civilization courses, with the second giving a good amount of attention to American history (Revolution, World Wars, Cold War).
 This is a good thing, because American history is the forte of the man teaching that course (Tom Woods).
 This course can also be purchased individually from Tom Woods Homeschool.
 The Ron Paul curriculum also has a new American history course taught by Dr. Gary North, who has his PhD in American history.
 This is an excellent addition to the curriculum.

-I will also link to Tom Wood's Liberty Classroom, which has two adult education courses on American history.
-(They have many excellent history courses.)
-These can still be used for intelligent high schoolers.
-You can subscribe to all their courses for only $90 per year.
+I also strongly recommend Tom Wood's Liberty Classroom, which has two excellent courses on American history (see above).
+They are taught for adults but can also be used by intelligent high schoolers.
+Liberty Classroom offers many other great courses on history and economics, which can be downloaded and listened to in the car.
+You can subscribe to all their courses for only $89 per year.

 Books on American history should be used as a supplement to video lectures.
 Here are two that I recommend: